danosb/psi_influence/med100kx8/README.md

 1. Run MySQL\
     ```$ mysqld&```
-1. Connect to MySQL\
+2. Connect to MySQL\
     ```% mysql -u root```
-1. Create the database\
+3. Create the database\
     ```mysql> create database myDatabase;```\
     ```mysql> \q```
-1. Populate and run in terminal\
+4a.
+Populate and run in terminal\
     ```$ export MYSQL_USER=root```\
     ```$ export MYSQL_PASSWORD=```\
     ```$ export MYSQL_HOST=localhost```\
     ```$ export MYSQL_DB=myDatabase```
+4b.
+Optional, to make the above environment variables permanent in macOS (OS X), you can add them to your shell configuration file, such as ~/.bash_profile or ~/.bashrc.
+Otherwise, you have to re-enter these after each terminal restart.
-1. Goto folder and create tables\
+5. Goto folder and create database tables\
     ```$ cd quantum_influence/med100kx8```\
     ```$ mysql -u root myDatabase < db_setup.sql```